 How Limited Editions Affect Resale Prices

-The way limited editions create and sustain value has evolved far beyond just stamping numbers on prints and hoping scarcity does its work.
+The way limited editions create and sustain value has evolved well beyond just stamping numbers on prints and hoping scarcity does the heavy lifting.
 Modern collaboration editions combine numbered runs with certificates of authenticity and increasingly sophisticated technology that links physical works to tamper-proof digital records.

 NFC chips and blockchain certificates through platforms like Verisart and Aura Blockchain Consortium let buyers verify authenticity with their phones rather than relying on expert opinions that might be wrong or conflicted.